MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 You can’t edit flows in the cloud flows designer with the copilot experience if your flow has any of the following flows capabilities:

-- A flow with a SAP connector.
 - A non-Open API flow (older connection format).
+Tip: Peek code on an action and if you see 'methods' parameter, it is a Non Open API flow.
 - A flow with a comment.
 - A flow contains an unsupported hybrid trigger.
 Hybrid triggers don't require connections, and are triggered manually from outside of Power Automate.
-Examples of hybrid triggers are *for a selected item* and *for a selected row*.
+The hybrid triggers which will not be supported are: For a selected message (v2 Teams), Teams On Compose Message (teams), Teams card trigger, Microsoft 365 Compliance Connector.
 - A flow contains a Power Apps V1 trigger.
 - A flow contains a Power Pages component.
 - A solution flow using connections instead of connection reference isn't supported.
 We recommend that you use [connection reference](/power-apps/maker/data-platform/create-connection-reference#manually-add-a-connection-reference-to-a-solution-using-solution-explorer) instead.